Rare Cancer Day is September 30th, but the St. Baldrick’s Foundation fights rare cancers year-round.

 The Children’s Oncology Group (COG) is in a unique position to study rare cancers, with more than 200 member institutions across North America and beyond.
 Progress in rare cancers benefits from an international approach.

-With St. Baldrick’s support, the COG has completed a clinical trial for adrenocortical carcinoma, a rare cancer seen mostly in children.
+The COG has published results of a St. Baldrick’s supported clinical trial for adrenocortical carcinoma, a rare cancer seen mostly in children.
 It was important to include patients from Brazil, particularly the Curitiba area, where the incidence is much higher than in the U.S.

 From this trial, researchers were able to improve outcomes for patients with small tumors that could be removed (often very young patients) and those whose tumors could not be removed but had spread only locally.
 Another trial is being planned to seek improvements for those with large tumors or tumors that had spread to other organs.